Online Eating Disorder Support Group

 • The facilitator will admit you into the group, giving a few minutes for everyone to join.
 The facilitator will then walk through the guidelines to create a safe and supportive environment.
 New members are encouraged to use a Zoom emoji so the community can welcome them.
 The discussion is usually prompted with a quote or topic, though the conversation is flexible and participants can raise their hand (either using Zoom emoji or actual hand on camera) to share.
 Most people have their cameras on and cameras-on is strongly encouraged to foster community and connection.
 The meeting is 45 minutes long.

-Online eating disorder support groups benefits
+What are the online eating disorder support groups benefits?

 • Feeling less alone